Kill Process

 400 Bad Request

-Returned when the PID is invalid (not a number, negative, or zero).
+Returned when the PID is invalid (not a number, negative, or zero).- PID is not a number

 - PID is less than or equal to 0